Download our free eBook: Innovations in EV Cooling Systems for Powertrain Performance

 battery can store and preserve throughout its use; increasing the vehicle’s driving

-temperature of EV roadcar batteries is typically around 21 degC (70 degF).
+The optimum temperature of EV roadcar batteries is typically around 21 degC (70 degF).

 However, efficiency can significantly drop if the battery gets too hot or too